gwanghong/startup/conflictTest.md

 second line in a Git

-forth change to make merge conflict
+forth change to make conflict

 third chage from Git